liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/03-working-together-with-the-wiki.markdown

 The current wiki page's content shows in the application's main viewing area.
 Several features display below the wiki page content, depending on which features are enabled for the application.
-The *+ Add Child Page* link let's you add a wiki page as a child of the current wiki page.
+The *+ Add Child Page* link lets you add a wiki page as a child of the current wiki page.
 A view counter displays the wiki page's view count.
 Ratings and Comments controls display if they're enabled.